mutater/magyka/README.txt

 # - Magyka - # - By Vincent G, aka Mutater - #

-Run magyka.exe to play the game.
+WINDOWS: Run magyka.exe to play
 You can create a shortcut for easier access to the game :)

+LINUX: Use command "bash run.sh" to play
+You can also use "source venv/bin/activate" and "python Magyka.py" to run :)

 Credits to: